noabm18/noabm18/README.md

 ## I'm a physicist looking to change to software.
 My name is Nicholas Miesch.

-All files are mathematica .nb's, this is the main language used by theoretical physicists unfortunately.

-My biggest accomplishment in both science and coding has been the GoodBasis algorithm, which allows one to find the spin-tensor wavefunction for any number of quantum particles.
+My biggest accomplishment in both physics and software has been the GoodBasis algorithm, which allows one to find the spin-tensor wavefunction for any number of quantum particles.
 I've pinned this project.

 GoodBasis-LaTeX is an example of the TeX code for the corresponding paper.